-We also aimed to test whether people's decisions are influenced by the assumed status quo, i.e. by what people believe is currently covered through the healthcare system.6 If people's views are disproportionately influenced by the status quo, it poses a problem for policy-makers, especially if there is a need for a reform, as people might be inclined to preserve possibly inequitable allocations of healthcare resources (Dolan & Robinson, 2001).7
+We also aimed to test whether people's decisions are influenced by the assumed status quo, that is, by what people believe is currently covered through the healthcare system.
+If people's views are disproportionately influenced by the status quo, it poses a problem for policymakers, especially if there is a need for a reform, as people might be inclined to preserve possibly inequitable allocations of healthcare resources (Dolan and Robinson 2001).